- a thematic guide to Great Britain

 price compared to the single ticket price; there is a daily cap on

-but this is not the best solution for visitors spending only a few days
+but this may not be the best solution for visitors spending only a few

 London pass (attractions) with travel